SwissDataScienceCenter/renku/docs/user/templates.rst

 ``.renku``
 """"""""""

-The ``.renku`` directory contains a ``renku.ini`` file which has a set of configurations for interactive environments.
-It's a good idea to define default values if your project has specific resources requirements or if it needs to start on a different url.
+The ``.renku`` directory includes a ``renku.ini`` file which contains project-level configuration for renku, stored using the `INI format <https://en.wikipedia.org/wiki/INI_file>`_.
+Currently, it can be used to specify defaults values for launching interactive environments.

+**Interactive Environments**

+If your project has specific resources requirements to run, or if it should default to RStudio or anything other than JupyterLab, then you will want to provide a configuration for the interactive environments.

-Although the file may be modified manually, it's a better idea to use the ``renku config --local interactive.<key> <value>`` command.
+Although the file may be modified manually, it is recommended to use the ``renku config --local interactive.<property> <value>`` command.

-Here is the list of properties you can customize in a standard Renkulab
+Here is the list of properties that can be customized in a standard Renkulab
 deployment:

-* ``default_url [string]``: url to use when starting a new interactive environment
+* ``default_url [string]``: URL to use when starting a new interactive environment
 * ``cpu_request [float]``: CPUs quota
 * ``mem_request [float]``: memory quota (in GBs)